What stage are you at?

 The eligibility check allows your assigned college to understand more about your needs and ensure you are enrolled on the most suitable course.
 It is also a good opportunity to confirm any funding details with you.

 Your log-in details should be sent by email within five working days of completing your telephone eligibility check.
-If you have not received them after this point please just give us a quick call on 0191 215 4100 between 9am and 5pm on any weekday (excluding Bank Holidays).
+If you have not received them after this point please just give us a quick call on 0191 215 4100 between 8am–8pm Monday to Thursday, or 9am–5pm Friday (excluding Bank Holidays).

 - What support is available?